-2017 HK\$'000 2016 HK\$'000
+2018 HK\$'000 2017 HK\$'000

-Cost at 1 January Addition - separately acquired Acquisition of subsidiaries (note 33) 900 16,200 900
+Cost at 1 January Acquisition of subsidiaries (note 33) 17,100 - 900 16,200

-At 31 December 17,100 900
+At 31 December 17,100 17,100

-Cost and net carrying amount 17,100 900
+Cost and net carrying amount 17,100 17,100

-The intangible assets represent direct costs incurred for the acquisition of a money lenders licence and licences for regulated activities issued by the Hong Kong Securities and Futures Commission (collectively, "Licences").
+The intangible assets represent direct costs incurred for the acquisition of a money lenders licence and licences for regulated activities issued by the SFC (collectively, "Licences").
 The intangible assets are stated at cost less any impairment losses.

 The Licences is considered by the directors of the Company as having indefinite useful lives because it is expected that the Licences can be renewed continuously at minimal cost and it will contribute net cash inflows for the Group in the foreseeable future.
-The Licences will not be amortised until its useful life is determined to be finite.
-Instead it will be tested for impairment annually and whenever there is an indication that it may be impaired.
+The Licences will not be amortised until their useful lives are determined to be finite.
+Instead they will be tested for impairment annually and whenever there is an indication that they may be impaired.

-The Licences are allocated to money lending CGU, securities dealing CGU and asset management CGU.
-Details of impairment testing are set out in note 15 to the consolidated financial statements.
+The Licences are allocated to the money lending CGU, securities dealing CGU and asset management CGU.
+The carrying amounts of intangible assets are as follows: